bartekpacia/garden/posts/maintainable-ci.md

 # Keep your project resilient against CI enshittification

-Modern CI mostly suck.
+[In my previous post][cirrus ci is the best], I complained that most CI systems suck, but there's one that doesn't - [Cirrus CI](https://cirrus-ci.org).

+**Unfortunately**, as much as I'd like to use Cirrus CI in all projects I work on, it's not often possible, especially in work settings.

 The larger your project is, the harder it gets to migrate your CI.
 I get that.
 After all, most of us gotta ship stuff instead of playing with CI (how unfortunate).

-Even if you can't/don't want to migrate off of your current $CI right now, I have some tips for you how to minimize dependency of your project on your CI system.
+**Fortunately**, even if you can't migrate off of your current $CI right now, I have some tips for you how to minimize dependency of your project on your CI system.

+Benefits:
+- easier to understand and maintain
+- possible to run locally

+In my own experience, many Actions aren't well maintained[^1].
+Many times I had to rip out an Action and replace it with a plain old shell script, because the Action that hasn't been updated in a few years and started crashing.

+And since GitHub Actions is in denial of being a package manager, all actions bundle all the dependencies.

+_Another reason is security_, but this is [a whole another topic].

 I'd like to share how I approach creating CI pipelines.
 In general, they could be summed as "depend on as little vendor-specific features as possible".
 Treat CI as dumb compute.
 Don't try to be smart with it.

-This post is skewed towards GitHub Actions, since it's by far the most popular (unfortunately) and many open-source projects use it, but the tips should be applicable to most contemporary CI platforms like Circle CI.
+This post is skewed towards GitHub Actions, since it's (unfortunately) by far the most popular one and many open-source projects use it.
+Most of the tips are also applicable to other CIs, though.

 ### Do not use Actions in GitHub Actions

 Yes, you read that right.
-It sounds backward at first, and it indeed is a catchy headline.
+It sounds backward at first, and a bit like a catchy headline.
+But I'll stand by it.
 I basically mean this:

-**Think twice before using an Action.**
+**Think twice before using a new GitHub Action.**

-(Or an Orb.
-Whatever)
+(Or a CircleCI Orb.
+Whatever.)

 The popularity of GitHub Actions is also a huge advantage, with active community creating custom actions.
-This is all cool and dandy, until you realize you've offloaded all of your CI to GitHub, and can't do _anything_ locally.
+This is all cool and dandy, until you realize that most of steps in your workflow are custom Actions, and can't do _anything_ locally.

-Prefer to download and call the binary directly.
+I prefer to download and call the binary directly.
 This makes it easier to migrate off of GitHub Actions later on.

 Example 1: